frontsideair/blog/content/blog/server-side-rendering-local-dates-without-fouc/index.md

 - Hydration[^1] is the step where React conceptually aligns the HTML it would generate with the HTML the server already generated and attaches itself to enable interactivity.
 - If the HTML React generates doesn't match up with the server-generated HTML, that's what we call a hydration mismatch, and React throws an error.
 - Hydration mismatches may occur for many reasons, but the most common reason is that the server and client are fundamentally different.
 They have different APIs and know separate things.
-- User timezone is one of the knowledge differences, and there's no way for the server to know the user's timezone before rendering the page.
+- User timezone is one of the knowledge differences, and there's no way for the server to know the user's timezone before rendering the page.[^2]

 The last point is worth more elaboration.
 Let's say you needed the user's locale instead.
-In that case, you could guess it from the request headers[^2].
+In that case, you could guess it from the request headers[^3].
 Donavon West has [an excellent article](https://donavon.com/blog/remix-locale) about this topic that I highly recommend.

 On the other hand, if you are willing to make a round trip, you can learn more from the client.
 Jacob Paris has found [a great way](https://www.jacobparis.com/content/remix-ssr-dates) to inform the server quickly.
 Kent C. Dodds evolved this idea into [a library](https://github.com/epicweb-dev/client-hints) with well-picked defaults, which you can use if you are happy with its tradeoffs.

-However, maybe you're comfortable with the flash of unhydrated content (FOUC)[^3].
-If so, you can either follow my initial advice of adding a `suppressHydrationWarning` prop or use one of the many `useIsSSR`[^4] hooks, which returns `false` only after hydration is complete to avoid a mismatch.
+However, maybe you're comfortable with the flash of unhydrated content (FOUC)[^4].
+If so, you can either follow my initial advice of adding a `suppressHydrationWarning` prop or use one of the many `useIsSSR`[^5] hooks, which returns `false` only after hydration is complete to avoid a mismatch.

-But FOUC is a significant issue that may contribute to cumulative layout shift (CLS)[^5] or hypothetically [send a false missile alert](https://www.epicweb.dev/stop-lying-to-your-users).
+But FOUC is a significant issue that may contribute to cumulative layout shift (CLS)[^6] or hypothetically [send a false missile alert](https://www.epicweb.dev/stop-lying-to-your-users).
 If you are okay with a round trip occasionally and want a robust solution, consider using `client-hints`.
 Otherwise, read on.

 ---